-If you routinely vet your credit report and track your credit scores from the two main credit bureaus (TransUnion and Equifax), you may have noticed that they can be a bit different.
+If you routinely vet your credit report and track your credit scores from the two main credit bureaus (TransUnion and Equifax), you may have noticed that they can be slightly different.

 If your credit score is poor, it means you are not good with other people’s money, and you will either not qualify for credit or will be required to pay more in interest charges for credit.

-Equifax and TransUnion have their custom in-house algorithms for calculating your credit score which may result in one score differing from the other.
+Equifax and TransUnion have their custom in-house algorithms for calculating your credit score, which may result in differing scores.

 - 800 – 900: Excellent credit score